Zinabuf/GCIM/README.md

 ~~~

 Target data set
-Quantitative outcome should look like
+The quantitative outcome data should be organized in a separate file, for example: `Qphe_target.txt`

 ~~~
    FID     IID  Outcome